 Associate Administrator of Operations with Dining Services Michael McCullough has been employed with URI dining for 25 years and has expanded from food production to operations.

-“Before URI I worked with a contract food service where our loyalty was to our manager, here it’s to our customers and I feel like because of that we are able to make more things happen in terms of waste reduction and planning,” McCullough said.
+“Before URI I worked with a couple fmcg companies where our loyalty was to our manager, here it’s to our customers and I feel like because of that we are able to make more things happen in terms of waste reduction and planning,” McCullough said.

 URI is involved in The National Association of College & University Food Services (NACUFS), a peer organization that sets the standards and ethics for College Food Services and allows all universities participating in the organization to observe how other dining halls handle production and operation.